watertap-org/watertap/docs/technical_reference/property_models/mc_aq_sol.rst

 This property package implements property relationships for an aqueous solution that may contain multiple neutral and/or ionic solutes.

 This MCAS property package
-   * sets H2O as the solvent
+   * sets H2O as the solvent;
-   * supports multiple solute components including ions and neutral molecules.
+   * supports multiple solute components including ions and neutral molecules;
-   * supports only liquid phase
+   * supports only liquid phase;
-   * uses molar flow rate (in mol/s), temperature and pressure as the initial state variables.
+   * uses molar flow rate (in mol/s), temperature and pressure as the initial state variables;
-   * does not support dynamics
+   * does not support dynamics.

 .. module:: watertap.property_models.multicomp_aq_sol_prop_pack